t-kawata/netron/README.md

 *Note*: It might take up time to build the connection between nodes.
 Wait at least 5 mins, it depends on the network behind the hosts.

-# Is it for me?

-Netron makes VPN decentralization a first strong requirement.

-Its main use is for edge and low-end devices and especially for development.

-The decentralized approach has few cons:

-- The underlying network is chatty.
-It uses a Gossip protocol for synchronizing the routing table and p2p.
-Every blockchain message is broadcasted to all peers, while the traffic is to the host only.
-- Might be not suited for low latency workload.

-Keep that in mind before using it for your prod networks!

-But it has a strong pro: it just works everywhere libp2p works!

-# Why?

-First of all it's my first experiment with libp2p.
-Second, I always wanted a more "open" `ngrok` alternative, but I always prefer to have "less infra" as possible to maintain.
-That's why building something like this on top of `libp2p` makes sense.

-# Warning!

-I'm not a security expert, and this software didn't went through a full security audit, so don't use and rely on it for sensible traffic and not even for production environment!
-I did this mostly for fun while I was experimenting with libp2p.

 ## Example use case: network-decentralized [k3s](https://github.com/k3s-io/k3s) test cluster

 Let's see a practical example, you are developing something for kubernetes and you want to try a multi-node setup, but you have machines available that are only behind NAT (pity!) and you would really like to leverage HW.